 Rule 3: As a pedestrian, try to carry or wear something bright or light-coloured.
 It will help you to get seen by traffic in dull daylight.
 Use a reflective sash, jackets, footwear, or armbands when it is dark.

 Vehicle headlights spotlight reflective materials much easier than non-reflective clothing.

 Rule 4: Young children are particularly vulnerable to road traffic accidents.
 So, teach children the Green Cross Code before they start crossing roads alone.

 The Highway Code rules for pedestrians has specific guidance for young children.
 They should not be left alone on the pavement.

 Get a firm grip on their hand at all times when accompanying children on the roadside.
 As an adult, position yourself between the child and the road.

-Note: Either use reins or strap infants 'securely' inside the pushchair or buggy.
+Note: Either use reins or strap infants 'securely' inside a pushchair or buggy.

 Avoid pushing the perambulator into the road while checking for traffic.
 This is especially important to avoid doing in-between parked vehicles.

 Rule 5: Large groups of organised walkers should use any available pavement.
 If there is no side path, a walking group should keep to the left and position a look-out at the front and at the rear.
 Wearing fluorescent or reflective clothing will help to increase visibility.

 During darkness, and in situations requiring extra care, the group's look-outs and kerbside walkers should show lights.
 The front member, considered as being the look-out, should display a white light.
 The person at the rear of an organised walk should carry a red light.

 Rule 6: We refer to the Road Traffic Regulations Act 1984 section 17.
 It states that pedestrians MUST NOT be on motorways and slip roads.
 There are exceptions such as during an emergency breakdown situation.

-Highway Code Walking on the Road Rules for Pedestrians in the United Kingdom
+Highway Code Pedestrians Walking on the Road in United Kingdom